simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Add initial support for SAML Subject Id Attributes.
   * Allow to specify multiple supported NameIdFormats in IdP hosted and SP remote metadata.
+  * Allow to specifiy NameIDPolicy Format and AllowCreate in hosted SP and remote IdP configurtion, and restore possibility to omit it from AuthnRequests entirely.

 ## Version 1.16.2